olinml2024/olinml2024.github.io/assignments/assignment17/FinalProject.markdown

 Prepare a 1-minute video that summarizes your project topic and your primary accomplishments (e.g., what you built, what you learned, etc.).
 Your video should be professional and polished and accessible to folks who have some familiarity with machine learning but are not experts in the particular area that you investigated.
 As the project unfolds, we will provide more guidance, examples, and a peer review process to help you make a great video.

-We will post a detailed rubric for the video summmary soon.
+We will post a detailed rubric for the video summary soon.

 # Final project Deliverable submission (70% of total grade)